marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

     Once your notebook is connected, the command returns `True`.

-## Task <if type="freetier">8</if><if type="livelabs">6</if>: View Help Files
+3. The Python help function
    The Python help function is used to display the documentation of packages, modules, functions,   classes, and keywords.
 The help function has the following syntax:
     ```
     help([object])
     ```